Mary Sidney Douglas

 Last Edited=31 May 2008

-Ann Duncombe was the daughter of William Duncombe.1 She married Maj.-Gen. Sir Henry Scott, 1st Earl of Delorain, son of Sir James Scott, 1st and last Duke of Monmouth and Anne Scott, Countess of Buccleuch, in 1693.1 She died on 22 October 1720.2 She was buried on 26 October 1720 at Oxfordshire, England.2
+Ann Duncombe was the daughter of William Duncombe.1 She married Maj.-Gen. Henry Scott, 1st Earl of Delorain, son of James Scott, 1st and last Duke of Monmouth and Anne Scott, Countess of Buccleuch, in 1693.1 She died on 22 October 1720.2 She was buried on 26 October 1720 at Oxfordshire, EnglandG.2

 Her married name became Scott.
-As a result of her marriage, Ann Duncombe was styled as Countess of Delorain on 29 March 1706.
+After her marriage, Ann Duncombe was styled as Countess of Delorain on 29 March 1706.

-Children of Ann Duncombe and Maj.-Gen. Sir Henry Scott, 1st Earl of Delorain
+Children of Ann Duncombe and Maj.-Gen. Henry Scott, 1st Earl of Delorain

 Citations